-32. Equality, diversity, human rights and modern slavery

-- 32.1 The Supplier must follow all applicable equality Law when they perform their obligations under the Contract, including: - 32.1.1 protections against discrimination on the grounds of race, sex, gender reassignment, religion or belief, disability, sexual orientation, pregnancy, maternity, age or otherwise; and - 32.1.2 any other requirements and instructions which the Buyer reasonably imposes related to equality Law. - 32.2 The Supplier must use all reasonable endeavours, and inform the Buyer of the steps taken, to prevent anything that is considered to be unlawful discrimination by any court or tribunal, or the Equality and Human Rights Commission (or any successor organisation) when working on the Contract. - 32.3 The Supplier will adhere to all applicable law relating to modern slavery, child labour and inhumane treatment.
+- 31.6 In any notice the Supplier gives under Clause 31.4 it must specify the: - 31.6.1 Prohibited Act; - 31.6.2 identity of the Party who it thinks has committed the Prohibited Act; and - 31.6.3 action it has decided to take. - 32.
+Equality, diversity and human rights - 32.1 The Supplier must follow all applicable equality Law when they perform their obligations under the Contract, including: - 32.1.1 protections against discrimination on the grounds of race, sex, gender reassignment, religion or belief, disability, sexual orientation, pregnancy, maternity, age or otherwise; and - 32.1.2 any other requirements and instructions which the Buyer reasonably imposes related to equality Law. - 32.2 The Supplier must use all reasonable endeavours, and inform the Buyer of the steps taken, to prevent anything that is considered to be unlawful discrimination by any court or tribunal, or the Equality and Human Rights Commission (or any successor organisation) when working on the Contract. - 33.
+Health and safety - 33.1 The Supplier must perform its obligations meeting the requirements of: - 33.1.1 all applicable Law regarding health and safety; and - 33.1.2 the Buyer's current health and safety policy while at the Buyer's Premises, as provided to the Supplier. - 33.2 The Supplier must as soon as possible notify the other of any health and safety incidents or material hazards they're aware of at the Buyer Premises that relate to the performance of the Contract. - 34.
+Environment - 34.1 When working on Site the Supplier must perform its obligations under the Buyer's current Environmental Policy, which the Buyer must provide. - 34.2 The Supplier must ensure that Supplier Staff are aware of the Buyer's Environmental Policy. - 35.
+Tax - 35.1 The Supplier must not breach any tax or social security obligations and must enter into a binding agreement to pay any late contributions due, including where applicable, any interest or any fines.
+The Buyer cannot terminate the Contract where the Supplier has not paid a minor tax or social security contribution.

-- 32.4 In relation to the Suppliers compliance with modern slavery obligations as set out in paragraph 3 of Schedule 26 (Sustainability), the Supplier: - 32.4.1 shall within 60 days of the Start Date complete the Modern Slavery Assessment Tool (MSAT).
-In the event the Supplier has completed a recent MSAT with another Government buyer as part of a separate procurement, and no more than 12 months have passed from completion of that MSAT, then the Supplier may submit the relevant results and/or action plan for application under this Contract; - 32.4.2 shall prepare and progress against an agreed Modern Slavery Action Plan but only where completion of the MSAT has identified a Medium High modern slavery risk; - 32.4.3 (where applicable) within 6 months of the Start Date provide the Buyer with a Supply Chain Map in the form and manner set out in the Specification; and - 32.4.4 shall work openly and proactively with the Buyer to resolve any identified instances of slavery and/or trafficking and where appropriate, and make any necessary changes to the Suppliers working practices.

-33. Health and safety

-- 33.1 The Supplier must perform its obligations meeting the requirements of: - 33.1.1 all applicable Law regarding health and safety; and - 33.1.2 the Buyer's current health and safety policy while at the Buyer's Premises, as provided to the Supplier. - 33.2 The Supplier must as soon as possible notify the other of any health and safety incidents or material hazards they're aware of at the Buyer Premises that relate to the performance of the Contract.

-34. Compliance with Environmental and other Buyer Policies

-- 34.1 When working on Site the Supplier must perform its obligations under the Buyer's current Environmental Policy, which the Buyer must provide. - 34.2 The Supplier must ensure that Supplier Staff are aware of the Buyer's Environmental Policy and that they comply with it. - 34.3 The Supplier shall meet the Government Buying Standards applicable to the Services which can be found online at:

-https://www.gov.uk/government/collections/sustainable-procurement-the-government-buying-standards-gbs. - 34.4 Where applicable, the Supplier shall only incur and claim Reimbursable Expenses in the performance of this Contract.

-OFFIGHTSENSITEVETTERENDERCIAL

-34.5 The Supplier must register on the Buyer's nominated e-procurement system (Jaggaer) on or before the Start Date.
-The Supplier agrees to utilise Jaggaer for all reporting requirements arising prior to and during the Contract Period.

-35. Tax